wkoszek/me/source/blog/2015-01-05-book-in-the-plex.md

 talented college graduates end up

 Search engine started at Stanford, and sponsored by two mentors of Silicon
-Valley: Andy Bechtolstein and David Cheriton moved from being built with cheap computers in a Beowolf cluster to being a "cloud", still built with commodity hardware, but with many, many improvements from the software side to make the search reliable.
+Valley: Andy Bechtolsheim and David Cheriton moved from being built with cheap computers in a Beowulf cluster to being a "cloud", still built with commodity hardware, but with many, many improvements from the software side to make the search reliable.